1969 White Paper: Provisions

 When presenting the White Paper in 1969, Trudeau and Chrétien proposed it as a definitive means of dealing with First Nations issues.
-They suggested that existing policies that applied only to indigenous peoples were discriminatory in nature, since they did not apply to other Canadian citizens.
+They suggested that existing policies that applied only to Indigenous peoples were discriminatory in nature, since they did not apply to other Canadian citizens.
 The paper proposed eliminating Indian status as a distinct legal status within Canada.
-The paper said that this would make First Nations Peoples equal to other Canadians by making them official Canadian citizens with the franchise.
+The paper proposed that this would make First Nations Peoples equal to other Canadians by making them official Canadian citizens with the franchise.
 The Paper said that Indian status was derived from legislation that encouraged separation among peoples, and its benefits occurred too slowly to be efficient and effective.
-The White Paper also proposed all special programs available to indigenous peoples because of their Indian status should be removed.
+The White Paper also proposed all special programs available to Indigenous peoples because of their Indian status should be removed.
 This would end special or individualized treatment by ethnicity.
 Trudeau's vision of a just society was one in which all discriminatory legislation was repealed.
-The Paper said that eliminating Indian status would "enable the Indian people to be free—free to develop Indian cultures in an environment of legal, social and economic equality with other Canadians."
+The Paper said that eliminating Indian status would "enable the Indian people to be free—free to develop Indian cultures in an environment of legal, social and economic equality with other Canadians.".

 Specific provisions included abolishing the Department of Indian Affairs within five years, abolishing the reserve system, and converting reserve land into private property owned by the band or Aboriginal landholders, which could be sold on a fee simple basis.
 A $50 million fund for economic development was to be established to compensate for the termination of the treaties and the Indian Act.
 A commissioner would be appointed to investigate outstanding land claims by First Nations and to terminate treaties.
 Finally, the White Paper proposed transferring jurisdiction for Aboriginal affairs from the federal government to the provinces, and gradually integrating services to them with the services provided to other Canadian citizens.
-The White Paper said that these actions would reduce costs associated with the federal government's administration of Indian Affairs and responsibilities under existing treaties.